21 May How Do I Become a Private Investigator ?

-Your driving skills need to be top notch.
+Your driving skills need to be top-notch.
 This doesn’t just mean being prepared to drive fast, far from it.
 You need to be able to “read” the traffic around you and the surveillance subject, ideally place at least one vehicle between you and the subject whenever possible, yet still be able to stay with the subject if he decides to go through a yellow traffic light and the driver between you and the subject wants to stop.

 There is a real art in being able to follow someone undetected, particularly over long distances.
 Training and practice will go a long way to getting there, but I believe there is also some innate skill involved and some people just never acquire that skill.
 Losing a surveillance subject will cost you money and work.
 Lose then too often and you will need to look for another line of work.

-Being able to take good, clear and steady video that targets the subject matter appropriately is another critical skill.
+Being able to take good, clear, and steady video that targets the subject matter appropriately is another critical skill.
 Again, it can be learned but the really good investigators I’ve seen seem to have a knack for getting good video.

 Video isn’t just taken from behind tinted windows whilst sitting in a car.
-If your surveillance subject is out and about say, attending a shopping centre, you also need to be able to take good covert video and remain totally undetected.
+If your surveillance subject is out and about say, attending a shopping center, you also need to be able to take good covert video and remain totally undetected.